dpteam/twitch-plays/README.md

 For Microsoft Windows, keystrokes are performed by utilising Windows API calls through the [PyWin32 extension](http://sourceforge.net/projects/pywin32/), which must be installed alongside a normal Python for Windows installation.

-For macOS/Linux/*NIX installs, keystrokes are performed through xdotool.
-For Ubuntu/Debian, install it by launching `sudo apt-get install xautomation`.
+For macOS/Linux/*NIX installs, keystrokes are performed through xdotool/xautomation.
+Check your distro's repositories if it's available for install through your package manager.

 How To Run
 ============